vapor-community/PassKit/README.md

 Create a `struct` that implements `PassJSON` which will contain all the fields for the generated `pass.json` file.
 Create an initializer that takes your custom pass data, the `PKPass` and everything else you may need.

+> [!TIP]
-For information on the various keys available see the [documentation](https://developer.apple.com/documentation/walletpasses/pass).
+> For information on the various keys available see the [documentation](https://developer.apple.com/documentation/walletpasses/pass).
 See also [this guide](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/PassKit_PG/index.html#//apple_ref/doc/uid/TP40012195-CH1-SW1) for some help.

 Here's an example of a `struct` that implements `PassJSON`.

 ```swift
 import Passes